 This can be most simply described as a calendar that outlines when content will be published.
 While this sums up the basic idea of a content calendar, it's really only the tip of the iceberg in terms of the purpose of implementing it.

 It can be very powerful tool if you utilize it to its full potential.
 Successful content calendars give videographers an overall look at when videos need to be created, when editing should be done, what royalty free music to find, and then the project's deadline.
+It's basically a map and a schedule for your entire video production process.

 The majority of these work off of standard monthly calendars and include important events, dates, and other milestones that affect when you'll post videos.